feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 -->

 ## Orientation
-Welcome the Research Data Management Course for the Life Sciences!
+Welcome to the Research Data Management Course for the Life Sciences!
 ====================
 We’re so glad you’re here.
 Since you found your way to this page, you must have signed up for the course via one of the University of Vienna Doctoral Schools associated with the Centre for Microbiology and Environmental Systems Science or the Faculty of Life Sciences.